SEO · Artificial Intelligence · Technical Marketing · Growth Strategy · AI Citations · AI Visibility · GEO · Technical SEO

 It is a common mistake to think that GEO is just 'SEO for AI.'
 They are fundamentally different disciplines.
 SEO is about satisfying an algorithm designed to rank pages based on keywords and backlinks.
 GEO is about satisfying a Large Language Model (LLM) that is trying to synthesize an answer from many sources.
 A search engine wants to give you a list of places to go; a generative engine wants to give you the answer right then and there.

 Because of this, the rules of the game have changed.
 While Google might reward a long-form guide for its keyword density, an AI might ignore it if the information is not structured in a way that is easy to 'grab' and 'cite.'
-Research from arXiv indicates that technical adjustments like adding clear citations and quotations can increase your visibility in AI responses by up to 40%.
-To succeed, you must stop optimizing for a search bot and start optimizing for a retrieval system.
+The original "GEO: Generative Engine Optimization" study (Aggarwal et al., presented at ACM SIGKDD KDD '24) found that the top three content tactics — Cite Sources, Quotation Addition, and Statistics Addition — delivered a relative improvement of 30-40% on the Position-Adjusted Word Count metric, and up to 40% visibility gains across diverse queries.
+[2] When the same methods were tested on a live generative engine, they improved on the baseline by 22% on Position-Adjusted Word Count and 37% on Subjective Impression when evaluated on Perplexity.ai.
+[2] To succeed, you must stop optimizing for a search bot and start optimizing for a retrieval system.

 1. Implement a 'RAG-Ready' Content Architecture